hasura/graphql-engine/docs/graphql/manual/event-triggers/invoke-trigger-console.rst

 to allow invoking the event trigger on rows manually using the Hasura console *(available after version v1.0.0-beta.1)*.

-In the ``Data -> [table-name] -> Browse Rows`` tab, clicking the ``invoke trigger`` button next to any row lets you invoke event triggers manually configured on the table with that row as payload *(the button will be shown only if you have any triggers configured)*:
+In the ``Data -> [table-name] -> Browse Rows`` tab, clicking the ``invoke trigger`` button next to any row lets you invoke "manual event triggers" configured on the table with that row as payload *(the button will be shown only if you have any triggers configured)*:

 .. thumbnail:: ../../../img/graphql/manual/event-triggers/select-manual-trigger.png